The Centers for Disease Control (CDC) conducts periodic biomonitoring to track levels of chemicals in human urine and blood.

-Glyphosate was found in the urine of 63 of 69 (91%) pregnant women receiving prenatal care at an Indiana obstetric practice, at a mean level of 3.44 ug/l (Winchester et al., 2017).
-Surprisingly, higher glyphosate levels were associated with reductions in gestation-adjusted birth weight (r’s= -0.24, p=0.045) and gestation age (r’s= -0.25, p=0.035).
-Women living in rural areas had higher mean glyphosate levels than women in urban/suburban regions (mean glyphosate level of 4.21 vs. 3.3, p=0.004), suggesting an additional route of exposure associated with proximity to corn and soybean production fields.
+In preliminary results for a targeted study, glyphosate was found in the urine of 63 of 69 (91%) pregnant women receiving prenatal care at an Indiana obstetric practice, at a mean level of 3.44 ug/l (Winchester et al., 2017).
+Surprisingly, the final study as published reported that higher glyphosate levels were associated with reductions in gestational length (r’s= -0.30, p=0.01).
+Women living in rural areas had higher mean glyphosate levels than women in urban/suburban regions (mean glyphosate level of 4.19 vs. 3.3, p=0.02), suggesting an additional route of exposure associated with proximity to corn and soybean production fields (Parvez e al., 2018).

 Trends in glyphosate and AMPA (aminomethylphosphonic acid, glyphosate’s primary metabolite) levels were measured from 2001-2015 in the urine of 20-29 year old males living in a Northeast German city.
 Out of 399 samples, 31.8% contained glyphosate levels above the 0.1 ug/l (ppb) Limit of Quantification (LOQ) and 40.1% contained AMPA (Conrad et al., 2017).
 In 2015 samples, the team reported 0.16 ug/l at the 75th level of the distribution, and 0.45 at the 95th.
 Accordingly, levels in these German citizens were about an order of magnitude lower than levels among the Americans tested by Adams et al. (2016).